taiyuuki/wepub/README.md

 - Optionally generate your own contents page
 - Front matter before the contents page
 - Exclude sections from auto contents page and metadata-based navigation
-- OEBPS and other 'expected' subfolders within the EPUB
+- OEBPS and other "expected" subfolders within the EPUB

 ## Creating EPUB